Mick Foley: Feud with Big Van Vader (1993–1994)

+Jack subsequently began teaming with Maxx Payne.
+At Battlebowl in November 1993, Jack was randomly paired with Vader to face Charlie Norris and Kane in a "Lethal Lottery" qualifying match; Jack and Vader defeated Kane and Norris to qualify for the Battlebowl battle royal, which was won by Vader.
+At Starrcade '93: 10th Anniversary, Jack and Payne defeated Shanghai Pierce and Tex Slazenger.
+At SuperBrawl IV in February 1994, Jack and Payne challenged WCW World Tag Team Champions the Nasty Boys, winning by disqualification (meaning the titles did not change hands).

+Jack revived his feud with Vader in the spring of 1994.
 On March 16, 1994, during WCW's "Battle Stars 1994" tour of Germany, Cactus and Big Van Vader had one of the most infamous matches in wrestling history as part of WCW's European Cup tournament.
 Cactus began a hangman, but neither wrestler was aware that the ring ropes had been drawn extra tight before the event, and Cactus could barely move.
-When Cactus finally freed himself from the ropes and fell out of the ring, his ears were badly split at the back.
+When Cactus finally freed himself from the ropes and fell out of the ring, his right ear was badly split at the back.
 When Cactus re-entered the ring, the two wrestlers began trading blows.
-During this time, Vader reached up and grabbed Cactus's right ear, and ripped it off.
+During this time, Vader smacked Cactus's face, causing the upper half of his ear to fall to the mat below.
 The two men continued wrestling as the referee picked up the ear and gave it to the ring announcer.
 Vader claimed for years after that the ear had come off during the botched Hangman maneuver, however in a WWE Network video, Vader admits that after seeing footage that he had indeed removed Cactus's ear.

 Cactus Jack and Vader wrestled their final match in WCW – a Texas death match – in April 1994, a year to the day since their first match.
 During the bout, Vader once again powerbombed Cactus Jack on the floor, mirroring his actions of the prior year.
 Upon watching the match on WCW WorldWide, Foley was disgruntled by the commentary of Tony Schiavone and Bobby Heenan, which failed to reference the events of the prior year.
-Frustrated by WCW and the company's new head Eric Bischoff's reluctance to work a storyline with Vader around losing his ear.
-This frustration turned into a realization for Foley- after being unable to see a positive or lucrative future for himself with Bischoff in charge, Foley decided not to renew his contract with WCW.
+Frustrated with new WCW boss Eric Bischoff and head booker Ric Flair's reluctance to work a storyline with Vader around losing his ear, Foley opted not to renew his contract when it expired, and he departed WCW for a second time in September 1994.